bakks/butterfish.nvim/README.md

 -   Get streaming code output in the current buffer
 -   Focus on writing code in a specific place rather than "chat with your codebase", no indexing / vectorization
 -   Uses OpenAI models through the [Butterfish](https://butterfi.sh) CLI
--   LLM calls go through shell scripts so you can edit prompts and swap in other providers
+-   LLM calls go through shell scripts so you can edit prompts and swap in other providers, like local models

 ### Relative to Copilot / Autocomplete